christophkogler/bitburner-scripts/README.md

 Collection of personal BitBurner scripts remaining after completing most of the game.
 All scripts should be placed in the base folder of the home server.
 Placing them in a subdirectory (ie /earlygame/...) or operating them from a remote server (ie running on n00dles) is **not tested**.

+# drop-in-attack-server
+A batcher designed to literally drop in to a save and function.
+Uses 14.5GB, will batch using as much network RAM as necessary / available.

 # easyRun
 The script named 'easyRun.js' is used for turning the RAM costs linked to functions dynamic.
 It must be present for most of these scripts to function.